vikinganalytics/daeploy/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to the daeploy documentation!
+Welcome to the Daeploy documentation!
 =====================================

 Daeploy is a software deployment tool that is perfect for